 6.6K Beam correspondence for [UEs with different TCI states for UL and DL]

+For a UE that supports [[future_sTRP_2TA_capability] and the IE unifiedTCI-StateType is configured as ‘separate’, and the QCL type D reference signals associated with the UL and DL TCI states are different,] the requirements of clause 6.6 apply.
+Side-conditions in clause 6.6 apply to each of the TCI states.

-[]By continuous revision, now the verification may be restricted to certain scenario that a bit beyond what originally proposed.
+By continuous revision, now the verification may be restricted to certain scenario that a bit beyond what originally proposed.
 The configuration may be able to work.

 However, it is still doubtful why we should purse such verification in such a late stage, and highly likely with no real RF impact.
 We would rather to choose postpone the whole set of tentative m-TRP related verification in next release or 6G than to trying to find difficult compromises for various small features